-- (2) The location restriction specified in subclause (1) does not apply to the granting or amending of a water supply work approval if the Minister is satisfied of any of the following: - (a) the water supply work is used solely for basic landholder rights, - (b) the water supply work is a replacement groundwater work, - (c) the water supply work is for the purpose of monitoring, environmental remediation activities or emergency services, - (d) the location of the water supply work at a lesser distance would result in no more than minimal harm to any groundwater-dependent culturally significant area as determined by the Minister.
+(2) The location restriction specified in subclause (1) does not apply to the granting or amending of a water supply work approval if the Minister is satisfied of any of the following-

-40 Rules for water supply works used solely for basic landholder rights
+- (a) the water supply work is used solely for basic landholder rights, - (b) the water supply work is a replacement groundwater work, - (c) the water supply work is for the purpose of monitoring, environmental remediation activities or emergency services, - (d) the location of the water supply work at a lesser distance would result in no more than minimal harm to any groundwater-dependent culturally significant area.

-- A water supply work approval for a water supply work used solely for basic landholder rights must not be granted or amended if, in the Minister's opinion, the water supply work is located within any of the following: - (a) 100 metres of a Government monitoring or observation bore, - (b) 40 metres of the top of the high bank of a river, - (c) 100 metres of any high priority groundwater-dependent ecosystem identified in Schedule 2,
+43 Rules for water supply works used solely for basic landholder rights

-- (d) 100 metres of any other high priority groundwater-dependent ecosystem shown on the High Priority Groundwater-Dependent Ecosystem Map but only if a high probability of groundwater dependence has been confirmed by the Department for the relevant ecosystem, - (e) 100 metres of a groundwater-dependent culturally significant area. - (2) The location restrictions specified in subclause (1) do not apply to the granting or amending of a water supply work approval if the Minister is satisfied that the water supply work is a replacement groundwater work. - (3) The location restrictions specified in subclause (1) (c) and (d) do not apply to the granting or amending of a water supply work approval if the Minister is satisfied that the location of the water supply work at a lesser distance would result in no more than minimal harm to any high priority groundwater-dependent ecosystem shown on the High Priority Groundwater-Dependent Ecosystem Map or identified in Schedule 2. - (4) The location restriction specified in subclause (1) (e) does not apply to the granting or amending of a water supply work approval if the Minister is satisfied that the location of the water supply work at a lesser distance would result in no more than minimal harm to any groundwater-dependent culturally significant area.
+- (1) A water supply work approval for a water supply work used solely for basic landholder rights must not be granted or amended if, in the Minister's opinion, the water supply work is located within any of the following- - (a) 100 metres of a Government monitoring or observation bore, - (b) 40 metres of the top of the high bank of a river, - (c) 100 metres of any other high priority groundwater-dependent ecosystem shown on the High Priority Groundwater-Dependent Ecosystem Map but only if a high probability of groundwater dependence has been confirmed by the Department for the relevant ecosystem, - (d) 100 metres of a groundwater-dependent culturally significant area. - (2) The location restrictions specified in subclause (1) do not apply to the granting or amending of a water supply work approval if the Minister is satisfied that the water supply work is a replacement groundwater work. - (3) The location restriction specified in subclause (1) (c) does not apply to the granting or amending of a water supply work approval if the Minister is satisfied that the location of the water supply work at a lesser distance would result in no more than minimal harm to any high priority groundwater-dependent ecosystem shown on the High Priority Groundwater-Dependent Ecosystem Map. - (4) The location restriction specified in subclause (1) (d) does not apply to the granting or amending of a water supply work if the Minister is satisfied that the location of the water supply work at a lesser distance would result in no more than minimal harm to any groundwater-dependent culturally significant area.

-41 Replacement groundwater works
+44 Replacement groundwater works

-- (1) For the purposes of this Plan, replacement groundwater work means a water supply work that: - (a) will replace an existing water supply work that is authorised by a water supply work approval, and - (b) is to be constructed to extract water: - (i) from the same groundwater source as the existing water supply work, and - (ii) from the same depth as the existing water supply work, and - (c) is to be located: - (i) within 20 metres of the existing water supply work, and - (ii) if the existing water supply work is located within 40 metres of the top of the high bank of a river, no closer to that high bank of a river, and - (d) will not have a greater internal diameter or excavation footprint than the existing water supply work, except where the internal diameter of the existing water supply work is:
+- (1) For the purposes of this Plan, replacement groundwater work means a water supply work that- - (a) will replace an existing water supply work that is authorised by a water supply work approval, and - (b) is to be constructed to extract water- - (i) from the same groundwater source as the existing water supply work, and - (ii) from the same depth as the existing water supply work, and

-- no longer manufactured, in which case the internal diameter is to be no greater than 120% of the internal diameter of the existing water supply work it replaces, or - (ii) less than 100 millimetres, in which case the internal diameter is to be no more than 100 millimetres.
+- (c) is to be located- - (i) within 20 metres of the existing water supply work, and - (ii) if the existing water supply work is located within 40 metres of the top of the high bank of a river, no closer to that high bank of a river, and - (d) will not have a greater internal diameter or excavation footprint than the existing water supply work, except where the internal diameter of the existing water supply work is- - (i) no longer manufactured, in which case the internal diameter is to be no greater than 120% of the internal diameter of the existing water supply work it replaces, or - (ii) less than 100 millimetres, in which case the internal diameter is to be no more than 100 millimetres.